cds-snc/notification-api/README.md

 - api-key-id: not needed for local, should be in param store or 1Password for other environments

 ### Sending a notification

+Instructions are for internal vanotify developer use.
+Clients will not have access to most of the mentioned endpoints.

 A lot of our endpoints in Postman have some scripting that saves ids to environment variables, so you might see some of these variables populated after you make requests.